Modern Wisdom

 Episode Summary

-The core of the discussion centers on Planet Hope, an organization Stone co-founded with her sister Kelly about 15 years ago (04:22).
-Initially providing summer camps for homeless children, Planet Hope expanded its efforts post-Katrina and later launched programs providing coats and shoes for kids in need.
-Their latest initiative, "Class of Hope Prom 2007," addresses the significant financial burden of prom, which can cost families around $175 for dresses, tuxedos, and admission (05:07).
+The core of the conversation revolves around Planet Hope, an organization Stone co-founded with her sister Kelly about 15 years prior.
+Initially focused on summer camps for homeless children and providing coats and shoes, Planet Hope expanded its efforts to include post-Katrina relief.
+The episode highlights the "Class of Hope Prom 2007" initiative, which addresses the financial barrier preventing many underprivileged girls from attending prom.
+Stone explains that prom can cost families around $175, leading to significant compromise.

 👤 Who Should Listen